mikerodionov/MSFT-Certifications/Hashicorp/TerraformAssociate.md

 ### Certification benefits

 - Verify your skills as an IaC practitioner
-- Expand your skills and knowledge about Terraform and best practices
+- Expand your skills and knowledge about Terraform and its best practices
 - Get insights into the Enterprise features of Terraform
-- Solidify Terraform fundamentals and kickstart your journey to more advanced deployments
+- Solidify Terraform fundamentals and know the basics for more advanced deployments

+Other IaC tools: Ansible, Chef, Puppet

 ## Understanding IaC